procedural/magicacsg_tips/README_EN.md

+* [[Link]](https://twitter.com/redgpus/status/1399359753487323138) #MagicaCSG v0.0.0 tips: since there is no way to select strokes of multiple layers, prefer to keep strokes of a symmetric object on one layer.
+This way it'll be easier to delete one half of the object, move or rotate the other half, and recreate the deleted half with a flip trick.
 * #MagicaCSG v0.0.0:
 ```
 Size X:   Cube --- 2 -- 2   --- 2     --- 2     --- X1 --- 447.5  --- 447.5